Ring Doorbell Installation (Instructions): How To Install Ring Doorbell 2, 3, 4, and Pro

 Android App | iOS App

 Download the Ring app (which we review here).
-Once you launch the app it will walk you through the setup process, which we go into more detail on below.
+Once you launch the app, it will walk you through the setup process, which we go into more detail about below.

 • Select Set Up A Device